quacklinhui/Personal-Python-Projects/README.md

     Additional things for it to work: .txt file

 Project 2: Automation for Adminstrative Tasks for Part Time Job
-Code:
+Code: AdminAutomation.py
-Additional things for it to work: .txt file
+Functions: Changes the format of the information given to the required format Additional things for it to work: .txt file and information of a particular format